giuliavezzani/giuliavezzani_old.github.io/mupf.md

 algorithm has been assessed both in simulation and on a real robotic system equipped with tactile sensors (i.e., the iCub humanoid robot).
 The experiments show that the algorithm provides accurate and reliable localization even with a low number of particles and, hence, is compatible with real-time requirements.

+This work has been conditionally accepted to IEEE Transaction on Robotics.
 A preprint of this work is available [on arxiv:1607.02757](https://arxiv.org/pdf/1607.02757.pdf)

 [Go back to the home page](./)